 Make sure you have these with you in case you need to change a wheel – in case you pick up a puncture.
 Save space for these items in the booth.
 Also, it’s a good opportunity to remind yourself how to change the wheel as we don’t do that everyday.

 Having a car insurance doesn’t mean that it covers taking the car abroad.
-So you might want to find it out and give your insurer a call.
+So you might want to find it out and give your insurer a call, this is crucial to have and Protect Your Family.
 Same applies for your breakdown cover.

 Familiarise yourself with the foreign country’s laws